dereknovak/RB120-LS/study_guide.md

 "Object Oriented Programming is a programming paradigm that was created to deal with the growing complexity of large software systems."

-Object Oriented Programming is a programming paradigm that was formed as a response to the growing complexity of large software systems, taking concepts such as variables and methods and transforming them into nouns and verbs.
-This new approach segregated data storage and functionality in small chunks that come together to perform larger tasks, allowing for cleaner maintenance and clearer code.
+Object Oriented Programming is a programming paradigm that was formed as a response to the growing complexity of large software systems, dividing data storage and functionality into small chunks that come together to perform larger tasks.

 ### Benefits of using OOP:
-1. Creating objects allows for better abstraction with their code.
+1. Creating objects allows for better code abstraction
 2. Objects and methods are represented with nouns and verbs
 3. Functionality of the code is much easier to manipulate, preventing namespacing issues.
 4. Duplication is avoided through the use of inheritance.